Skip to content

 Section titled “Problem: Texture Atlas Exceeds Memory Limits”

-• Solution: Decrease the font size.
-You can also optimize the texture size by removing any unused glyphs from your character set.
+• Solution: Decrease the font size, or remove unused glyphs from your character set.